MrMirrorr/lesson_9_Todo-List-Redux/README.md

-# Todo list with JSON Server
+# To-do list with JSON server, Redux based on CRA.